Transparency at The Wheel: Governance & Finances

 Financial performance and income diversification

-In 2022 both statutory and income from other public sources (EU) performed strongly, and earned income from membership, training delivery, and other projects recovered from the impact of the Covid pandemic in 2020 & 2021.
+In 2023 both statutory income and income from other public sources (EU) performed strongly, and earned income from membership, training delivery, and other projects recovered from the impact of the Covid pandemic in 2020 & 2021.

 The main differences between income for 2022 of €2.79m and €2.69m in 2021 were